World Hockey Association: Trophies and awards

-Timeline of teams
+Teams

 Three Canadian teams completed all seven WHA seasons based in the same city, and were the same three Canadian teams that ultimately joined the NHL.
-The other WHA team to enter the NHL, the Whalers, were the only other WHA team to play all of its home games over seven seasons within a relatively small geographical area.
+The other WHA team to enter the NHL, the Whalers, were the only other WHA team to play all of its home games over seven seasons within a relatively small geographical area, having moved 100 mi from Boston to Hartford.
 Of the original 12 WHA franchises, only the Winnipeg Jets remained for all seven seasons without relocating, changing team names, or folding.

 WHA All-Star Game

-Every season of the World Hockey Association had an All-Star game, but the format changed with regularity.
+Every season of the World Hockey Association had an All-Star Game with four different formats.
+The most used format had the Western and Eastern Division each name their All-Stars, which was used four times.
+Twice saw world-based matchups and one matched the defending Avco Cup champion versus All-Star selections.